ardizanki2919/twistail/packages/utils/README.md

 ## License

-This project is open-sourced software licensed under the [MIT license][mit-license].
+This package is open-sourced software licensed under the [MIT license][mit-license].

 Copyrights in this project are retained by their [contributors][contributors].